it4joy/triumph/README.md

 ### Don't worry, here're current features
 * You can move points since the third (control) point has been installed, only so
 * You can clean the canvas only after all of three points were installed (necessary buttons are shown at this moment)

+### Tests
+* Manual testing according to the use cases
+* Browser: Google Chrome, 71.0.3578.98 (Official built), (64 bit)
+* Simple output for dev purposes to browser's console